Associate Degree in Nursing (ADN)

 Associate Nursing Instructional Personnel (ANIP)

-I have been a nurse for over 13 years and received my ADN from MCC, then my BSN from Walden University.
-I have worked on a medical-surgical unit and in labor-delivery-recovery-postpartum (LDRP) unit.
-It is a pleasure to be a part of this great community and to be a part in the growth of this honorable profession.
+Bridget has been a nurse for over 13 years and received her ADN from Morgan Community College and her BSN from Walden University.
+Her experience includes working on a medical-surgical unit and in labor-delivery-recovery-postpartum (LDRP) unit.

 RN to BSN Faculty

-My work philosophy is: everyone can do it.
-All you need is hard work, dedication, perseverance, and the will to succeed.
+“Everyone can do it.
+All you need is hard work, dedication, perseverance, and the will to succeed.”

 Director of Nursing Education